swigof/Bnuuy-Deliverance/README.md

 ### TODOS

-* tile hazards / hurt
-* emotes / more animations
-* levels
-* fix entity updates function to support more than just player tile location 0
+* fix box updates / gravity
 * carrying things
     * slowed movement, lower jumps
     * throwing
     * dropping on hit
+    * balance?
+* tile hazards / hurt
+* emotes / more animations
-    * balance
+* levels
 * only calc collision if tile changes? prev vs new hitbox coords/tiles? just store old in entity, new in global?
 * put get_edge_tile_type into tilespace to optimize it? would still be 16bit.
 * make conversion operation #defines / inlines